LLC Taxed as S Corp: Benefits, Requirements & Election

 Can an LLC Be Taxed as S Corp?
 Reducing Taxes by Reducing Self-Employment Tax

 An LLC is required to pay taxes at the standard self-employment rate of 15.3 percent, which is for Medicare and Social Security.
 An S Corporation employee, the owner, only needs to pay self-employment taxes on any income received from salaries or wages.
 Any other profits the S Corporation receives can be distributed free of the self-employment tax to its shareholders.
 The strongest benefit an S Corporation offers is that it enables a business to keep more of its profit by bypassing the self-employment taxes on its distributions.
-An important factor when determining the wages for a shareholder/employee is that it must be reasonable and comparable to currently commercial wages.
-If this is not correct, the IRS will determine all profit to be wages, and the necessary taxes will be applied.
+An important factor when determining the wages for a shareholder/employee is that they must be reasonable and comparable to current commercial wages.
+If this is not correct, the IRS will determine all profits to be wages, and the necessary taxes will be applied.

 If large profits are not anticipated, but there are considerable assets, an LLC is a better instrument.
 When larger profits are anticipated that will be considerably greater than projected salaries, an S Corporation is better, as long as the business is willing to do the extra paperwork and hold more meetings.
 An LLC taxed as S Corp can save money if it files for an S Corp status, if it expects profits that are likely to be greater than the designated salary.